 Opened in 2011, this Viennese hostel is located at the Naschmarkt within a 5-minute walk from the U4 metro stop Kettenbrückengasse.
 Behind a historic façade guests can find a modern and stylish property with free Wi-Fi at the reception.

 Guests can purchase breakfast for as low as 4.50E and are offered a free city map to help navigate the city.
 There are also locker facilities, a fully equipped kitchen and bar.

-WOMBATS CITY HOSTEL VIENNA – THE LOUNGE where to stay in Vienna
+WOMBATS CITY HOSTEL VIENNA – THE LOUNGE

 Just a 3-minute walk from the Westbahnhof Train and Underground Station, Wombats City Hostel Vienna – The Lounge offers a 24-hour reception, a luggage storage room, and vending machines for drinks and snacks.
 The kitchen is available to all residents and the nearest supermarket is a short stroll from the building.